 In the model, the light-blue and yellow circles outside the central nervous system can be interpreted as representing either the a postganglionic cell body or a ganglion.
 Similar circles drawn inside the brain and spinal cord (dark-blue and orange) can represent either preganglionic cell bodies or clustered cell bodies of preganglionic neurons.
 In the brain such clusters are called nuclei and in the spinal cord they are referred to as lateral grey horns.

 The thorax houses the heart drawn to the right of the upper spinal cord.
 The circle inside the heart is the pacemaker.
 The tubular structure inside the heart represents small coronary arterioles.

 The branching structure to the right of the heart represents the bronchial tree.
 The donut-shaped structures around the branches are the bronchial muscles that regulate the diameter of the airways.
 The tubular structure above the lungs represents the bronchial arteries.

-The abdominopelvic region contains the gastrointestinal tract; the model shows the stomach, pyloric sphincter, small and large intestines and internal anal sphincter.
-These organs are illustrated at the lower right portion of the model.
+In the lower right quadrant of the model is the GI tract.
+Shown here are the stomach, pyloric sphincter, small and large intestines and internal anal sphincter.
 The tubular structure to the left of the small intestine represents splanchnic arteries that supply these organs.
 The arrows leaving it represent epinephrine (E) and norepinephrine (NE) diffusing to these organs.

 The urinary bladder and its internal urethral sphincter are shown below the splanchnic artery and to the left of the large intestine.